wp-plugins/jogar-mais-social-share-buttons/readme.txt

 Implement the sharing buttons of the major social networks, including the Whats App on your website or blog.
 The buttons are inserted automatically or can be called via shortcode or PHP method.

-* Add before, after the content of posts or both: "The contents of this comment is the responsibility of: {AUTHOR}"
+* Adds before, after the contents post or both

+* Create a new table to store the sharing number of posts

 * Store some options with the data that will be used to show, hide, stylize and remove specific buttons.